eekcoopuw/jobmon/docsource/developers_guide/clients.rst

 R users, who may not have experience writing any Python but still wish to use Jobmon, can use the **jobmonr** library to write their control scripts.
 All core logic is still written in Python, but the R client uses the **reticulate** package to build a simple wrapper around the Python client.
 This allows a user to create and manipulate the necessary Jobmon objects without needing to write any Python.
+The code for the R client does not live in this repository, but in the SCIC/jobmonr repository.

 Because there is no self-contained execution logic in the R client, users do need to take a dependency on a Python client.
 This is done by setting the RETICULATE_PYTHON environment variable *prior* to loading the jobmonr library.
 This environment